rc3500/ha-amber-deye-smappee-trading/README.md

 A comprehensive, closed-loop Home Assistant energy trading and smart charging system.

-This package was custom-built to orchestrate wholesale energy trading (Amber Electric Australia) with a Deye hybrid inverter, a large home battery (61.44kWh), and a Smappee EV charger (charging a Polestar 2).
+This package was custom-built to orchestrate wholesale energy trading (Amber Electric Australia) with a Deye hybrid inverter, a home battery and a Smappee EV charger.
 It solves the complex issue of DC-coupled solar curtailment when smart-charging an EV, and provides a highly user-friendly dashboard for daily control.

 ## Hardware & Integrations Used
 * **Energy Provider:** Amber Electric (Wholesale real-time pricing)
-* **Inverter:** Deye Hybrid Inverter (via Solarman / Modbus integration)
+* **Inverter:** Deye Hybrid Inverter (SUN-10K-SG02LP1-AU-AM3 and AI-W5.1-B x12 = 61.44kWh)
+* **Inverter Connection:** [Waveshare RS485 TO WIFI/ETH](https://www.waveshare.com/wiki/RS485_TO_WIFI/ETH) adapter (for fast, local Modbus control)
 * **EV Charger:** Smappee EV Wallbox
 * **Dashboard:** Mushroom Cards & Power Flow Card Plus